Board Member Spotlight February 2021

 My personal motto: “Little strokes fell great oaks.” - Benjamin Franklin

-If you missed the last (January 2021) Board Member Spotlight, Chirath Karunathilake, you can click here to read her article.
+If you missed the last (January 2021) Board Member Spotlight, Chirath Karunathilake, you can click here to read his article.

 To view the archive of all past Member Spotlights, click here.